blck-iot/SNIxKWT/README.md

 We turned this concept around.
 Assuming that:
 >**IF** the tracker can *hear* a beacon and this beacon is e.g. attached to a lions collar **THEN** the lion must be within a radius around the tracker.

+Changing its state from III) to IV) the tracker is "checking for lion presence" three times in an 1000 sec interval.